colecrouter/stardew-save-editor/.github/ISSUE_TEMPLATE/save-crashed-game.md

 ---

 **Describe the changes you made**

 - Gave my Galaxy Sword 0.5 crit chance
 - Added an Iridium Sprinkler
 - Set my mining skill to 10000
 - Completed a community center bundle

 **Save file**

-Please upload your save file here.
+Please upload your save file (before & after) here.
 Without it, we likely won't be able to help you.